-Sunrise House provides a comprehensive continuum of care featuring levels of addiction treatment care based on the client’s particular substance abuse circumstances and treatment recommendations.
-A client may move to another level of care based on clinical need throughout his or her treatment stay.
+Sunrise House provides a comprehensive continuum of care featuring levels of addiction treatment care based on the patient’s particular substance use history and treatment recommendations.
+A patient may move to another level of care based on clinical need throughout their treatment stay.

-Upon arrival, the client undergoes medical and psychosocial assessments with our clinical staff where he or she is evaluated for addiction severity, psychosocial history, general physical health, and any ongoing medical conditions.
-These evaluations help our staff determine the client’s appropriate level of care.
+Upon arrival, patients will undergo medical and psychosocial assessments with our clinical staff where they are evaluated for addiction severity, psychosocial history, general physical health, and any ongoing medical conditions.
+These evaluations help our staff determine the appropriate level of care.

 Sunrise House offers the following levels of addiction treatment care:

 - Medical Detox

 - Residential Treatment (RT)

 - Intensive Outpatient Program (IOP)

 - Outpatient Program (OP)